Pritam224/Tetris_React/README.md

-ou can find the application live here: https://tetris-tau.vercel.app/
+You can find the application live here: https://tetris-tau.vercel.app/